ALCOHOL AND DRUG INTERVENTION

-Because an intervention is a medical process, the process should not be confrontational.
-Since drug addiction and alcoholism interventions are done out of concern for the addict or alcoholic’s well-being, and the well-being of those around them, it is critical that the intervention be performed in such a way that this is the reason for the intervention.
+Because any alcohol and drug intervention is a medical process, the process should not be confrontational.
+Since drug addiction and alcoholism interventions are done out of concern for the addict or alcoholic’s well-being, and the well-being of those around them, it is critical that the intervention is performed in such a way that this is the reason for the intervention.
 Certainly, the intervention may be set up because of a concern for oneself, who is close to or living with the addict.
 Since addiction and alcoholism is a family disease, the lives of all those around the affected individual are influenced by the disease.

 7 Important Tips for Alcohol and Drug Intervention